My smoke detector won't turn on

 1. 1

-Press the test button on the smoke detector to ensure it's not receiving power.
-If the alarm doesn't sound, the detector may need to be replaced.
+Press the test button on your smoke detector monthly to ensure it's working properly.

 2. 2